brockwhittaker/tools.js/README.md

 6. **quant (object):** library of quantitative financial functions
 6. **finance (object):** library of financial functions

+A list of financial functions available are:

+1. **assetReturn:** get asset return given present and past value.
+2. **futureValue:** get future value of an asset at interest rate.
+3. **mortgagePayment:** calculate expected mortgage/loan payment.
+3. **sharpeRatio:** return comparable risk ratio of an asset.
+3. **capm:** return Capital Asset Pricing Model (CAPM) of an asset.
+3. **expectedValue:** return the expected value of events.

-A list of quant function available are:
+A list of quant functions available are:

 1. **sum:** sum of array
 2. **mean:** mean of array